 EGM is in process of putting in place the procedures and restrictions and obtaining the outside legal opinions that will allow this limited number of shares to be sold as “unrestricted” securities.
 Based on our current calculation of the Rule 144 limits, the amount of shares that can be sold as “unrestricted” during the 3 months is expected to be approximately 1,280,000 ADRs.

 The management of Enron Corp. and EGM’s objective is to sell these ADRs at or above the cost basis from the period December 2000 through March 2001.
 At present, these ADRs are trading at a 3% discount to their original cost.
 As a result, no gain is expected from the sale.
+Should we say anything about the pre-tax dividend yield (in both 1999 and 2000 including the most recent Interest on Equity payment) in the past as well as the expected pre-tax dividend yield (absent any devaluation) range for 2001??
+If so, it should be a very short sentence and the future pre-tax dividend yields are between 11-14%.

 Joe Kishkill, in coordination with Mark Metts, will supervise the disposition of these shares in the open market.
 Gary Hickerson’s equity group will execute these divestitures at the sale price on the NYSE.
 It is expected that the sales will be performed in small lots on a daily and weekly basis as the market permits (ELP’s average daily trading volume over the past three months is about 200,000 shares).